mfem/web/src/building.md

 ```

 ## Building MFEM with CMake
 To build a serial version of MFEM with CMake first create a build directory.
-For example, using a build directory named `build`:
+For example, using a build directory named `build` inside the MFEM source directory:
 ```sh
 mkdir build
 cd build